-Instructions must be provided in the Product or Part hardware publications, showing how batteries can be removed safely and informing the customer of the type of battery in the Deliverable.
+2.4.2.1 Marking Requirements for the EU, Brazil, Turkey, and other jurisdictions Instructions must be provided in the Product or Part hardware publications, showing how batteries can be removed safely and informing the customer of the type of battery in the Deliverable.

 In the European Union, a mark indicating separate collection must be printed on all batteries or accumulators.
 See Figure 1.
-The mark must (1) consist of a crossed-out wheeled bin container; (2) cover 3% of battery or accumulator's largest side area, and be of a maximum size of 5 cm x 5 cm; (3) for cylindrical cells, cover 3% of half the surface area of battery or accumulator, and
+The mark must (1) consist of a crossed-out wheeled bin container; (2) cover 3% of battery or accumulator's largest side area, and be of a maximum size of 5 cm x 5 cm; (3) for cylindrical cells, cover 3% of half the surface area of battery or accumulator, and maximum size of 5 cm x 5 cm; and (4) where the mark would be smaller than 0.5 cm x 0.5 cm, a separate mark measuring at least 1 cm x 1 cm must be printed on the package.

-In addition, batteries and accumulators containing heavy metals must be marked with specific symbols for heavy metal content: Hg for mercury content greater than 0.0005% mercury; Cd for cadmium content greater than 0.002% cadmium; Pb for lead content greater than 0.004% lead.
+In addition, batteries and accumulators containing heavy metals must be marked with specific symbols for heavy metal content: Hg for mercury content greater than 0.005% mercury; Cd for cadmium content greater than 0.002% cadmium; Pb for lead content greater than 0.004% lead.
 These symbols must be printed beneath the separate collection mark and must be at least 1/4 of the size of the separate collection mark.